How n8n AI Agent runs map to HoneyHive

 execution_data | executionId, workflowData, data | Static workflow snapshot plus runtime payload |

-data column holds resultData.runData: a map of node name to execution runs, each with startTime, executionTime, executionStatus, and per-item JSON under data.main.
-The data value may be flatted (pointer-compressed JSON), while workflowData is usually plain JSON.
+data column holds resultData.runData: a map of node name to execution runs.
+Each run includes startTime, executionTime, executionStatus, and per-item JSON under channels such as main, ai_languageModel, ai_memory, or ai_tool.
+The data value may be flatted pointer-compressed JSON, while workflowData is usually plain JSON.

 Operational notes